Learning and thinking differences that cause trouble with reading

 Kids can have

-trouble with reading for lots of reasons.
+for lots of reasons.
 Not all kids develop skills on the same timeline.
-So in some cases, it’s a matter of catching up—especially for kids who are young for their grade.
+So in some cases, it’s a matter of catching up — especially for kids who are young for their grade.

 Reading difficulties can also be caused by differences in how the brain develops and functions.
 These learning and thinking differences don’t go away.
 But with the right support, kids can make big strides in reading.